rkonoplev/phoebe/docs/en/TECHNICAL_DEBT.md

 - **Search Functionality**: Develop a search system for public and administrative parts of the application.
   - **Purpose**: To provide users with a fast and effective way to find content.
   - **Phase 1 (Angular & Next.js)**: Implement a basic, server-side search.
-The backend will expose a new API endpoint that uses SQL `LIKE` or `ILIKE` (for case-insensitivity in PostgreSQL) to search through article titles and content.
+The backend will expose a new API endpoint that uses SQL `LIKE` or `ILIKE` to search through article titles and content.
   - **Phase 2 (Next.js - Perspective)**: For the Next.js frontend, consider implementing a client-side
     search using **Pagefind**.
-This tool creates a static search index during the build process, allowing for instant, offline-capable search without any load on the backend API.
-This is a potential improvement to be evaluated after Phase 1 is complete.
+This tool creates a static search index during the build process, allowing for instant search without any load on the backend API.

 - **Webhooks**: Develop a system for event-driven notifications.
   - **Purpose**: To notify external services of specific events within the application.